MrJSwotinsky/Python_2025_2026/Unit_02_Python_Basics_Deep_Dive/Lessons/2025_10_07_Tuesday_The_Print_Function.md

  - [ ] <ins>TYS63T.4</ins>: Code using appropriate logic and syntax.

 **SUCCESS CRITERIA:**
-- [ ] I can describe basic computer programming concepts.
+- [ ] I can describe what functions are, what they can accomplish, and the syntax required to call functions.
-- [ ] I can identify, describe, and provide examples of several different types of languages.
+- [ ] I can describe what specifically the `print()` function does, and the syntax required to call the `print()` function.
-- [ ] I can explain how different types of languages relate to each other.
+- [ ] I can describe what strings are and how strings are denoted.
-- [ ] I can describe the four fundamental elements of language.
+- [ ] I can apply the `print()` function to display information to the user.

 **AGENDA:**

-1. Languages and the Purpose of Language
+1. Exploring `print()`
-2. Basic Computer Programming Concepts:
+2. The `print()` Function.
-     * Simple Operations and Complex Tasks (Calculating Speed)
+     * Single-Line Display
-     * Instruction Lists
+     * Multi-Line Display
-     * Computer Programs
+     * Vertical Whitespace
-3. Natural / Spoken Languages
+3. Strings
-4. High Level Computer Programming Languages
+4. Python Functions in General
-5. Low Level Computer Programming Languages
+     * Result vs. Effect
-6. Assembly Language
+     * Name and Argument(s)
-7. Machine Language
+     * Syntax
-8. Languages as a Spectrum
+     * Built-in Functions vs. User-defined Functions
-9. The Four Fundamental Elements of Language
+5. Check for Understanding

 **HOMEWORK:**